Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, MusicParks & Recreational Areas.
 A significant historical date for this entry is March 19, 1906.

 Location.
 38° 12.03′ N, 84° 52.932′ W. Marker is in Frankfort, Kentucky, in Franklin County.
-Marker is on Wilkinson Boulevard, on the right when traveling south.
+It is on Wilkinson Boulevard, on the right when traveling south.
 Located in River View Park near the Ward Oates Amphitheater.
 Touch for map.
 Marker is in this post office area: Frankfort KY 40601, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Liberty Hall (about 400 feet away, measured in a direct line); Garrard/Crittenden House (about 500 feet away); Lafayette's Tour (about 500 feet away); Liberty Hall / John Brown (1757-1837) (about 500 feet away); The Kentucky River Authority (about 700 feet away); Site Of Love House (about 700 feet away); Upper Benson Church Sesquicentennial (about 700 feet away); First Presbyterian Church (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: Liberty Hall (about 400 feet away, measured in a direct line); Garrard/Crittenden House (about 500 feet away); Lafayette's Tour (about 500 feet away); Liberty Hall / John Brown (1757-1837) (about 500 feet away); The Kentucky River Authority (about 700 feet away); Site Of Love House (about 700 feet away); Upper Benson Church Sesquicentennial (about 700 feet away); First Presbyterian Church (about 700 feet away).
 Touch for a list and map of all markers in Frankfort.

 Mr. Ward Oats Marker image.
 Click for full size.

-Photographed By Craig Doda, March 20, 2022
+Photographed by Craig Doda, March 20, 2022

 2. Mr. Ward Oats Marker